NSLS-II/PyXRF/README.md

-vistools
+bubblegum
 ========

-Collection of quick and dirty visualization tools and widgets
+Collection of prototype gui code for visualization and widgets.
+As it's gui code, things are held together with...